 The Bottom Line

-Since each dog has its own unique energy needs, it’s impossible to accurately predict the exact serving size that’s right for your pet.
+Since every dog is unique, it’s impossible to predict the serving size that’s perfect for each pet.

 So, start with the package’s feeding instructions — or the amount suggested by our calculator.